 Bove Island Sign

 In between Nares Lakes and Windy Arm Lake, Bove island is appearing.
 It was named after Lt.
 Giacomo Bove, an officer of the Royal Navy who was a famous explorer.
 Natives Nations probably called it differently.
 As many others places, Lt.
-Frederick Schwatka, who was mapping the routes, labelled them accordingly to people he admired.
+Frederick Schwatka, who was mapping the routes, labeled them accordingly to people he admired.

 During the Gold Rush, Bove Island was dangerous at the time because of the contrast of the calm Nares Lake and the windy Windy Arm.
 As a consequence, many boats wrecked there.
 Difficult to believe when you look at this peaceful photography.

 Carcross was originally called caribou crossing by prospectors.
 Indeed, twice a year, large herds of caribou reached this junction point between Bennett and Nares lakes during their migration.
 The city was renamed Carcross in 1902 with the support of Bishop Bompas who was frustrated to not receive mail (other Caribou crossing cities existed in British Columbia and Alaska).